-The Padaung brand of the Karen tribe are well known for their brass neck rings, which they add to women’s necks from an early age to extend them; it’s a look they find desirable.
+The Padaung branch of the Karen tribe are well known for one of the most amazing ethnic artisanal traditions from around the world: namely, their brass neck rings.
+They add these to women’s necks from an early age to extend them.
+It’s a look they find highly desirable.
 Of course, you needn’t wear a neck extending choker to enjoy the beauty of Karen metalwork!

 7. Tanzanian Beadwork

 This is a craft only practiced by women, and they take their skills in this arena very seriously.
 Initially, whatever the women could find in the bush was used: think seeds, shells and stones.
 But over time, glass beads were introduced by traders in the early 1900s, and today, these are still used, as well as plastic (unfortunately).
 At Slate + Salt, the jewellery is created from upcycled products: traditional glass beads are intricately joined using thread salvaged from old grain bags and enhanced with recycled metal beads, oil canisters and even yoghurt pots!